The Glimmer Project

 The Glimmer Program is a unique program designed to support you and your well being through this cruel tragedy of miscarriage, stillbirth or neonatal loss.

-- grief management tools and coping strategies to navigate and weather the triggers and hardships to come.
+- video content of grief management tools and coping strategies to navigate and weather the triggers and hardships of grief

 - supply daily guided mindfulness meditations to allow you to find peacefulness and strength.